coroutine/chef-postgresql/README.md

 2. Run the recipe to install a standard postgresql server on both machines.
 3. Log into the Standby machine and shut down postgresql.
 4. Set up Master/Standby Roles (see below)
+    * Make sure both nodes have access to each others' PostgreSQL service by adding the appropriate values for the `node['postgresql']['hba']` attribute.
 5. Assign the roles to the appropriate Nodes
 6. Run `chef-client` on the Master (it will copy the database data directory over to the standby via rsync, so you'll be prompted for a password)
     * TODO: this breaks down here...